break-stuff/cem-plugin-react-wrapper/README.md

 ### Attribute Mapping

-React components operate as JavaScript functions and as such, there are a number of reserved words in React and JavaScript that could cause problems if they are used in projects. to prevent this from happening, the `attributeMapping` object allows you to create alternate names for attributes to prevent naming collisions.
+React components operate as JavaScript functions and because of that, there are a number of reserved words in React and JavaScript that will cause problems if they are used in React components.
+To prevent this from happening, the `attributeMapping` object allows you to create alternate names for attributes to prevent naming collisions.
 The attribute for your component will remain the same, but the React component will take advantage of these alternate names to prevent issues.

 ```js
 {